Last updated on July 15th, 2019

 Use sesame oil for tempering for nice flavor.

-Curd rice becomes tight and hard on cooling.
+Yogurt rice becomes tight and hard on cooling.
 So if you serve this a while after making add some milk or curd and mix well just before serving.

-What To Serve With Curd Rice?
+What To Serve With Yogurt Rice?